JieDing/github-followers-action/README.md

 # github-followers
-This project allows you to display your followers in a specific order
+This project allows you to display your followers in a specific order.

 <!--START_SECTION:top-followers-->
 <table>